Sinovan shrieked like a barn owl, ‘We need to run! Zovhara, let’s go!’

 The occupant of the second bike was tall and plump and was covered from head to toe with thick long white fur.
 Only his face was bare.
 A pure Poban, Zov’ha recollected — humans that had excessive body fur and were so tall that some were even referred to as giants.
 The Poban wore a yellow vest and loose trousers and struggled to tread uphill.

 The last of them alighted from her bike that she had parked farther downhill.
 She was a woman of middling age, whose limbs had been replaced with bionic fabrications — a Mechanov, humans who devised machines to help them cope with missing body parts.
+Her thin grey hair that was flattened against her skull was tied into a tiny bun at the back.
 She wore a bright-red corset and matching boots; both latex.
 Her décolletage revealed small bone protrusions and a deformed clavicle betraying her part-Calcar heredity.
 Leaning against her bike, she produced a metal smoke-pipe, lit it, and took a long drag before puffing out smoke.

 The two Calcars charged at the travellers, gun barrels pointed directly at them, ‘Shove ya brains in the dirt!
 Get down, now!’